 About connecting and registering Kubernetes clusters

 To provide multi-cluster management from Google Cloud, many features require that your clusters be registered to your Google Cloud project.
 After registration, products like Cloud Console connect to your clusters and provide the services you enable across your clusters.

-To connect GKE On-Prem and other Kubernetes clusters residing outside of your Google Cloud project, Google provides a "Connect agent," a Kubernetes Deployment resource that you run in your clusters.
+To connect Anthos GKE deployed on-prem and other Kubernetes clusters residing outside of your Google Cloud project, Google provides a "Connect agent," a Kubernetes Deployment resource that you run in your clusters.
 Many multi-cluster features rely on this piece of infrastructure.
 The Connect agent reaches out to Google to establish a connection to your project.
 It can traverse NATs, egress proxies, VPNs, and other interconnects you have between your other environments and Google.
 Additionally, your Kubernetes clusters and their API servers do not need public or externally exposed IPs.

 To learn more about the Connect agent, see the refer to the Connect documentation.